AgoraIO/agora_doc_source/en-US/markdown/agora-chat/implement-the-group-workflow.md

-[COMPANY]: Agora
-[CHAT]: 'AgoraChat'
-[PLATFORM]: "AgoraPlatform"

 # Implement the groups lifecycle

-[CHAT] supplies complete group and chat room management capabilities.
+Agora Chat supplies complete group and chat room management capabilities.
 This includes:

 - Lifecycle - create and delete groups, update the group name, description and subject.
 When you create a group you set it to be public or private.
 You also stipulate if users can request to join the group, or if they can only join on receiving an invitation.
 - Membership - set a group to be invitation only, or open to everyone.
 Add and remove users to the group, and stop unwanted users from joining the group.
 You can also block users who have already joined the group.
 - Roles - each user in a group is either a member, an administrator, or one of the owners.
 Permissions are different for each role.
 - Announcements - publishing group announcements.

-This BETA documentation shows you how to implement [CHAT] group functionality in your app.
+This BETA documentation shows you how to implement Agora Chat group functionality in your app.

 ## Understand the tech